nixworks/public/news/2008/10/17/index.md

 ##### State Department
 ### [ The United States State Department claims that North Korea has stepped up disablement of its nuclear reactor and allowed surveillance of its nuclear facility to resume. ](/news/2008/10/17/the-united-states-state-department-claims-that-north-korea-has-stepped-up-disablement-of-its-nuclear-reactor-and-allowed-surveillance-of-it.md)
-_Context: nuclear reactor, North Korea, State Department_
+_Context: North Korea, nuclear reactor, State Department_

 ##### U.S.  National Oceanic and Atmospheric Administration
 ### [ The National Oceanic and Atmospheric Administration declares that the beluga whale of Alaska's Cook Inlet is an endangered species. ](/news/2008/10/17/the-national-oceanic-and-atmospheric-administration-declares-that-the-beluga-whale-of-alaska-s-cook-inlet-is-an-endangered-species.md)
-_Context: U.S.  National Oceanic and Atmospheric Administration, endangered species, beluga whale, Cook Inlet, Alaska_
+_Context: beluga whale, Cook Inlet, Alaska, endangered species, U.S.  National Oceanic and Atmospheric Administration_

 ##### Parliament of Germany
 ### [ The Parliament of Germany passes a 500 billion euro ($673.8 billion) bank bailout. ](/news/2008/10/17/the-parliament-of-germany-passes-a-500-billion-euro-673-8-billion-bank-bailout.md)